 "This is clearly one of the year's best films.
 Every time an animated film is successful, you have to read all over again about how animation isn't 'just for children' but 'for the whole family,' and 'even for adults going on their own.'
-No kidding!"Animation (or at least those not associated with business logo's) has the reputation of being a frivolous medium suitable primarily for the children's age ghetto.
-Once television animation became associated with children, the producers of animated shows began writing down to their presumed audience, which made animation outside of the age ghetto less profitable than animation inside it.
+No kidding!"Animation (or at least those works not associated with business logos, although the fans of those still maintain that the field is even more underrated than the field of animation) has the reputation of being a frivolous medium suitable primarily for the children's age ghetto.
+Once television animation became associated with children, the producers of animated shows began writing down to their presumed audience, which made animation outside the age ghetto less profitable than animation inside it.
 Anything considered safe for children can potentially be licensed out for merchandise, which is nearly guaranteed to sell; shows can even be 30-minute commercials, FCC regulations permitting.
 The age ghetto paints older demographics as unprofitable.
-These days, the ghetto appears to have almost completely collapsed, due to the successes of anime and such shows as South Park, Family Guy, The Simpsons, Rick and Morty, and Futurama, though these show's reliance on Vulgar Humor has led to a new misconception that all animated shows for adults are self-consciously tasteless comedies.
-Similarly, many people assume All Anime Is Naughty Tentacles.
+These days, the ghetto appears to have almost completely collapsed, due to the successes of anime and such shows as South Park, Family Guy, The Simpsons, Rick and Morty, and Futurama, though these shows' reliance on Vulgar Humor (save Rick and Morty) has led to a new misconception that all animated shows for adults are self-consciously tasteless comedies.
+Similarly, many people assume that All Anime Is Naughty Tentacles.
 However, in some regions of the world, such as Mexico and other Latin American countries, the ghetto is still alive and well.
-The internet also helped breaking the ghetto to a lesser extent.
-Before Internet access became widespread animated short films (which in general have mature themes) were only available in universities that catered towards that specific field, but the internet helped many artists to publish those projects for a mainstream audience.
+The Internet also helped breaking the ghetto to a lesser extent.
+Before Internet access became widespread, animated short films (which in general have mature themes) were only available in universities that catered towards that specific field, but the Internet helped many artists to publish those projects for a mainstream audience.
 Similarly, anime aimed at adults was limited to science fiction conventions and college campuses, but now has a worldwide following.
 To a lesser extent, the same goes with animated feature films.
 Yes, there are pure kiddieville films made, but if you want to make the big money in that field, you must appeal to adults at some level.
 Associated tropes: All Animation Is Disney, Girl Show Ghetto, Public Medium Ignorance, R-Rated Opening, The Dark Age of Animation, What Do You Mean, It's Not for Kids?, Sci Fi Ghetto

 open/close all folders